-Barefoot, foot undies or non slip socks are best.
+Barefoot, foot undies or non-slip socks are best.
 Remember for these classes you must be able to point and flex your feet easily.

-While heels are not mandatory to take a heels class, they are strongly encouraged (it is a heels class after all), so don’t be stressed if you don’t have the right kind just yet.
+While heels are not mandatory to take a heels class, they are strongly encouraged (it is a heels class after all), but don’t be stressed if you don’t have the right kind just yet.
 The most important thing is that your heels have good foot/ankle support.
 This is essential so your heel doesn’t fly off in the middle of a combo and to prevent rolling your ankle while dancing.
 Your heels should have straps or material that cover a good portion of your foot and ankle.
 High ankle heels/booties are the most ideal.
 Platforms and wedges are discouraged as your foot will be unstable in them (chunky heels are fine).
 The ideal height for dance heels is between 3-4 inches, but you can go lower if you aren’t comfortable dancing in higher heels just yet.
 For more experienced dancers, consider a stiletto heel.
 They may look a little intimidating but it makes a massive difference.

 Also, consider avoiding pointed toe heels as they get in the way with floor work and distort quickly.
 You can definitely wear them but note that some things may be a little more challenging in them.

-Are there an age requirement to take classes?
+Is there an age requirement to take classes?